social-analytics/express/README.md

   })
   ```

-##Packages
+##Express Handlebars

-What we use in our web app.
+How to use the power of the handlebars for our express web app:

-###Express-Handlebars

 http://stackoverflow.com/questions/21737057/handlebars-with-express-different-html-head-for-different-pages

 This is a great question and, in my mind, a glaring weakness in Express's view model.
 Fortunately, there is a solution: use Handlebars block helpers.
-Here's the helper I use for this purpose:
+Here's the helper I use for this purpose.

+##Middlewares

+What middleware packages we use in our web app and why.

 ###Restler

 https://www.npmjs.org/package/restler

 Handles our HTTP request.
 Our old app used it too.

+##Server Tools

+###Cheerio

+[cheerio](http://browsenpm.org/package/cheerio) is a fast, flexible, and lean implementation of core jQuery designed specifically for the server.

+####Features

+* Familiar syntax. cheerio implements a subset of core jQuery. cheerio removes all the DOM inconsistencies and browser cruft from the jQuery library, revealing its truly gorgeous API.
+* Blazingly fast. cheerio works with a very simple, consistent DOM model.
+As a result parsing, manipulating, and rendering are incredibly efficient.
+Preliminary end-to-end benchmarks suggest that cheerio is about 8x faster than JSDOM.
+* Insanely flexible. cheerio wraps around htmlparser2. cheerio can parse nearly any HTML or XML document.